apache/pulsar/site2/docs/cookbooks-partitioned.md

 #### Custom message router

-To use a custom message router, you need to provide an implementation of the {% javadoc MessageRouter client org.apache.pulsar.client.api.MessageRouter %} interface, which has just one `choosePartition` method:
+To use a custom message router, you need to provide an implementation of the {@inject: javadoc:MessageRouter:/client/org/apache/pulsar/client/api/MessageRouter} interface, which has just one `choosePartition` method:

 ```java
 public interface MessageRouter extends Serializable {